layer5io/linkerd-service-mesh-workshop/README.md

 # Linkerd Fundamentals

 A service mesh workshop on the fundamentals of Linkerd.
-All training resources are available in the Layer5, the service mesh community on [Slack](http://slack.layer5.io).
+Questions?
+Join the [service mesh community](http://slack.layer5.io).

 ## Prerequisites